2026-27 Upper School Curriculum Guide

 Students are certainly welcome to take courses online and at local colleges, but in no case can such a course appear on a student transcript as if it were an RCDS offering.
 Students may submit transcripts from colleges and online programs as part of applications for study beyond RCDS.
 Those needing assistance should consult the College Counseling Office.

-Senior Term and Senior Projects
+Senior Term & Senior Projects

 Senior Term

-This program provides an opportunity for seniors to pursue a self-directed independent project, an internship, or community service work as a culmination of their experience at RCDS.
+The Senior Term program provides an opportunity for seniors to pursue a self-directed independent project, an internship, or community service work as a culmination of their experience at RCDS.
 Senior term should challenge students in ways above and beyond their classes and allow them to pursue an area of dedicated individual interest in greater depth over the final weeks of the academic year.

 By taking a lead role in planning and implementing work of their own design, students create a meaningful learning experience that allows them to apply the skills and interests they have cultivated throughout their career at RCDS.
 Senior Term invites students to engage in an authentic exploration of relevant real-world issues and personal development.